mieubrisse/personal-writing/the-sleep-guide/post.md

 Now the good news:

-Suppose I tell you I have [the miracle drug from "Limitless"](https://en.wikipedia.org/wiki/Limitless_(film)), and it also increases your athletic performance, and _also_ reduces your risk for cardiovascular disease, diabetes, obesity, Alzheimer's, anxiety, and depression.
+Suppose I tell you I have [the miracle drug from the movie "Limitless"](https://en.wikipedia.org/wiki/Limitless_(film)), and it also increases your athletic performance, and _also_ reduces your risk for cardiovascular disease, diabetes, obesity, Alzheimer's, anxiety, and depression.

 Wouldn't you do a _lot_ to get that drug?
 Turns out that it exists, it's free, and it can be found in your bedroom.